-The business models, services and legal forms of foreign institutions in part differ considerably from each other.
-Yet all of them have an essential commonality: They hold a majority of foreign ownership and are a part of an international established group.
+The business models, services and legal forms of foreign institutions in Germany can differ considerably from each other.
+Yet all of them have one essential characteristic in common: The majority of their ownership is foreign and they are part of an internationally positioned group.

-Thanks to the group affiliation, they can operate in Germany with a streamlined business structure and can specifically tailor their business organization to the requirements of their clients.
-This specialization allows the foreign insitutions to produce their services efficiently – whether in banking, funds or leasing/factoring.
+Thanks to their affiliation with the group, they can operate in Germany with a lean business structure and tailor their business set-up specifically to the needs of their clients.
+These specializations enable the foreign providers to deliver their services in a particularly efficient way.

-As legal entities foreign financial institutions select subsidiaries or branches.
-This has not only corporate and tax law reasons, but it is decisive for the question of the supervision, as their business activities are kept under surveillance by state positions.
+Foreign financial institutions targeting German clients choose either a subsidiary or a branch office as their legal form.
+This choice of the legal form has not only corporate and tax law reasons, but is also decisive for the type of supervision, as their activities are supervised by competent state authorities.